repylot/CodeGenerators/README.md

 ## Java Code Generator

-The Java Code Generator model has been fine-tuned using the source code from several popular frameworks, such as Spring or ElasticSearch, apart from other GitHub repositories.
+The Java Code Generator model has been fine-tuned using the source code from several popular frameworks, such as Spring or Google Gauva, and even some big projects like ElasticSearch.
+Apart from that, other GitHub repositories were used (See [GitHub Scrapper for RePylot](https://github.com/repylot/GithubScrapper)).
 We asked the model to complete `public class`.
 We obtained the following result

 ```java
 public class CityTests {